French telecom company Orange convicted over suicides

 France is one of only a handful of countries in the world able to prosecute companies or employees for such abuses.

-The company's ex-CEO Didier Lombard was convicted and sentenced to four months in prison and ordered to pay 15,000 euros in fine, and his lawyer announced plans to appeal.
-Other managers were also sentenced to short prison terms and thousands of euros in fines.
+The company's ex-CEO Didier Lombard was convicted and sentenced to four months in prison and ordered to pay 15,000 euros in fines.
+Six other managers were also sentenced to short prison terms and thousands of euros in fines.

+All the defendants announced plans to appeal, except for the company itself.

 They denied responsibility for suicides of people they didn't know.